Hire Me

 The mock provider

-ImpossiBLE Mock menu bar app showing the dense sensor environment
+ImpossiBLE Mock menu bar app in mock mode, showing the dense sensor environment

-That means the iOS app still does not know the difference.
+The iOS app still does not know the difference.
 It scans, discovers, connects, reads, writes, subscribes, and receives delegate callbacks as usual.
-Only the provider behind the socket changes:
+Only the provider behind the socket changes.

 This is especially useful for the parts of BLE development that are usually tedious to reproduce: